 - A Traffic Management Plan for the construction and operation phase of development; - Any proposed development shall adopt sustainable practice in terms of building design, materials, construction and operation; - A Hydrological Assessment to determine the effects of the development on groundwater's and groundwater quality shall be submitted with development proposals for the site; - At the southern boundary of the site is a mesotrophic lake, which will require protection through the provision of a buffer incorporating the dense clump of trees to the west of the lake and shall be included in an overall Landscape Management Plan for the site. - A Construction and Environmental Management Plan shall be submitted as part of development proposals on site.
 This shall include a Flood Risk Assessment, a Surface Water Management Plan for the construction and operation phase of the development, a Pollution Prevention Plan and shall incorporate principles of Sustainable Urban Drainage Systems.
-During the construction phase of developments on site where applicable all relevant best practice guidelines shall be adhered to; - An Air Quality Impact Assessment with reference to potential impacts on European Sites and the surrounding area within the zone of influence of the proposed development shall be submitted, this shall inform an Appropriate Assessment Screening report and/or Natura Impact Report; - The hedgerows and scrub area on this site provide a potential foraging and commuting area for wildlife including Lesser Horseshoe bats.
+During the construction phase of developments on site where applicable all relevant best practice guidelines shall be adhered to; - An Air Quality Impact Assessment with reference to potential impacts on European Sites and the surrounding area within the zone of influence of the proposed development shall be submitted, this shall inform an Appropriate Assessment Screening report and/or Natura Impact Report; - A Climate Impact Assessment which addresses the impacts of both the energy requirements and the heat generated from the facility in terms of our Climate Change Targets as outlined in CAP 2021.

+- The hedgerows and scrub area on this site provide a potential foraging and commuting area for wildlife including Lesser Horseshoe bats.
 Future development proposals must be informed by a series of Bat Surveys to record the known usage of the site by in particular Lesser Horseshoe bats and ensure that there is no net loss of supporting habitat.
 The surveys must include a full Light Spill Modelling Study.
 Any habitat loss must be offset by additional landscape planting to ensure connectivity across the landscape; - Impacts of development of the site on conservation interest bird species of surrounding SPA's and breeding birds should be avoided, through protection and retention of breeding bird habitat in accordance with the Wildlife Acts.
 Development proposals for the site shall be accompanied by bird surveys (to include a winter bird survey) to assess the use of the site by bird species and where disturbance and/or displacement are predicted appropriate mitigation measures shall be identified.
-Hedgerow and treeline pruning or removal shall be conducted outside the breeding bird season (March 01st through August 31st);

-- An Ecological Impact Assessment (designed by an appropriately qualified landscape architect and ecologist) and a Habitat Survey shall form part of development proposals for the site; - A Landscape and Biodiversity Management plan shall be submitted to provide landscape, visual and environmental screening and enhancement measures through planting and design; - An Invasive Species Survey and Management plan (if required) shall accompany development proposals for the site; - Development proposals shall also include an Otter Use Survey of the site, and where disturbance and/or displacement are predicted appropriate mitigation measures shall be identified; - A buffer will be required to be provided with regard to the location of a National Monument (CL- 034-007) on site; and - Adequate wastewater treatment and disposal measures shall accompany development proposals for this site to ensure that there is no impact to water quality in the area.
+Hedgerow and treeline pruning or removal shall be conducted outside the breeding bird season (March 01st through August 31st); - An Ecological Impact Assessment (designed by an appropriately qualified landscape architect and ecologist) and a Habitat Survey shall form part of development proposals for the site; - A Landscape and Biodiversity Management plan shall be submitted to provide landscape, visual and environmental screening and enhancement measures through planting and design; - An Invasive Species Survey and Management plan (if required) shall accompany development proposals for the site; - Development proposals shall also include an Otter Use Survey of the site, and where disturbance and/or displacement are predicted appropriate mitigation measures shall be identified; - A buffer will be required to be provided with regard to the location of a National Monument (CL- 034-007) on site; and - Adequate wastewater treatment and disposal measures shall accompany development proposals for this site to ensure that there is no impact to water quality in the area.